Min(d)ing the President: A text analytic approach to measuring tax news: Output effects of tax news

-where $y_{t+H}$ is real GDP (resp. real government revenue) in logs of levels.
-We set $h=1$ because the resulting tax news estimate has the highest predictive power for tax changes, see Table \ref{tab:News}.\footnote{We investigate the consequences of altering the horizon in Appendix \ref{sec:robustness}, see Figure\ref{fig:VaryingHBenchmark}-\ref{fig:VaryingHBenchmarkLeads}.
-Not surprisingly, we find that the peak impact on output (and revenue) is delayed when $h$ is increased and the noisy tax news series relates to (potential) tax liability changes further away in the future.} $\alpha_H$ includes deterministic components.
-If not indicated otherwise we include an intercept as well as a linear and a quadratic trend. $\bm{z}_t$ are control variables.
-The set of controls always includes 12 lags of $y_{t}$.
-While including 12 lags of the dependent variable is a rather conservative choice and possibly more than necessary to capture the temporal dependency in $y_t$, it is in line with the suggestions in \citet{MOPM20} regarding robust inference in the presence of persistent data.
+Based on the local projection regressions in (\ref{eq:LPIV}) we estimate responses of log real output and log real government tax receipts to (noisy) news of future tax cuts.
+To construct our measure of future tax changes as in (\ref{eq:AccTaxChanges}), we use RR's rich narrative account of all legislated federal tax liability changes in the US from 1947 to 2006.
+RR link tax changes directly to the legislative process and, thus, their narrative record contains precise information about the timing of tax changes.
+We use our tax prevalence measures (including eight lags) as instruments.
+The deterministic components ${\bm \gamma}_{h}$ consist of an intercept, a linear, and a quadratic trend.
+12 lags of the dependent variable are always included in the set of regressors.
+This is a rather conservative choice and possibly more than necessary to capture the temporal dependency in $y_t$.
+However, it is in line with the suggestions in \citet{MOPM20} regarding robust inference in the presence of persistent data.

-As discussed in Section \ref{sec:ntn}, our tax news measure is a generated regressor and we need to take the estimation uncertainty into account when constructing confidence intervals.
-We implement a non-parametric block bootstrap scheme where we re-sample the dependent variable together with the prevalence measures, RR's tax measures and the controls using the moving block bootstrap.
-Inside each bootstrap iteration we first construct the tax news measure and next estimate impulse responses using local projections.
-This way our bootstrap confidence intervals reflect both sources of uncertainty.
-Details of the bootstrap algorithm are given in Appendix \ref{sec:boot}.
-For all results shown below we show 68\% and 90\% confidence bands.

-Figure \ref{fig:IRsControlsOutput} and Figure \ref{fig:IRsControlsGovRev} present impulse responses of output and government revenue obtained from estimating (\ref{eq:LP}) for various sets of control variables.
-For the output response in Figure \ref{fig:IRsControlsOutput}(a), $\bm{z}_t$ includes 12 lags of log (real) government spending, log (real) government debt, and the 3-month Treasury Bill, in addition to the lags of the dependent variable.
-The underlying identification assumption is that our tax news series is exogenous conditionally on the control variables.
-This corresponds to a recursive identification strategy as in a structural VAR identified via a Choleski decomposition, ordering our tax news estimate before the set of macroeconomic variables.
-Based on these identification assumptions, a shock in noisy news about a future tax cut triggers a delayed but significant increase in output.